 - They become less responsive, avert their eyes

 - Strange movements (flailing limbs, arching back, etc.)

 - Stomach aches, headaches and other physical ailments

 - Nightmares or fears at bedtime (for older children)

 - Habits such as hair chewing or thumb sucking (for older children)

-Then, by figuring out why you are stressed, it might make it easier to focus in on that specific problem to make attempts at overcoming it or reducing its impact.
-This list by the Western Australia Department of Health highlights some of the main causes of stress for new parents.
+B figuring out why you are stressed, it might make it easier to overcome.
+You can focus in on that specific problem and try to reduce its impact.
+This list highlights some of the main causes of stress for new parents.
 Many of these problems can’t be avoided, but there are a number of things that can help you and your family navigate through these stressful periods.

 Some tips on dealing with normal stress

-It is understandable that positive stress reactions can still cause concerns for parents, and it is important to understand and gain some control over tolerable stress so that it never becomes toxic.
+It is understandable that positive stress reactions can still cause concerns for parents.
+It is important to understand and gain some control over tolerable stress so that it never becomes toxic.
 Here are some tips on how to reduce stress levels for you and your little one.

 First, try to understand the reason for the feelings of stress